Lowell Injury Lawyer

 Sts.
 Memorial Medical Center is one of two major hospitals in the Lowell area, along with Lowell General Hospital.
 US News reports that the 102-bed Sts.
 Memorial Medical Center admits 6,531 patients annually.
 Many of these patients are admitted after suffering serious injuries.Getting Help After Lowell Personal Injuries

 Suffering an injury can be very expensive.
 A victim who suffers spinal cord damage, for example, could expect to spend as much as $1,023,924 in the first year after his injury and $171,808 in each subsequent year according to the Christopher Reeve Foundation.

 A person or company who fails to live up to a legal obligation or who causes an injury or death through unreasonable carelessness should be held legally liable and required to compensate the victim or surviving family members.
 A Lowell personal injury lawyer can represent clients seeking compensation.
 The Lowell District Court hears many types of personal injury claims and is located on Hurd Street.
 Understanding court rules can be complicated, and it is helpful to have an attorney both when negotiating a settlement as well as when taking an injury or wrongful death case to court.

-Schedule your free consultation with a Lowell personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Lowell personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.